Quantifying the stability of the anion ordering in SrVO$_2$H: Results and discussions

+Although both our simulation and experiment show that the anion-ordered structure A is the most stable, random anion distribution can be to some extent stabilized by entropy.
+Here, we provide a rough estimate on the effects of possible two kinds of entropy as follows.

-The configuration entropy for fully random anion configuration is given by $S_{\mathrm{conf}} = -k_B \sum_i x_i \ln x_i$ per single anion site, where $x_i$ is the fraction of the anion $i$, i.e., $x_i=2/3$ for oxygen and $1/3$ for hydrogen in our case.
-Thus, an energetic gain $-TS_{\mathrm{conf}}$ for fully random distribution compared with structure A with perfect anion ordering is $-390$ meV for the $2\times 2\times 2$ supercell at $T=300$ K, which is much smaller than $\Delta$ in Fig.~2(a) in the main text (1.13 eV).
-This effect can be important when $\Delta$ is small, e.g., in the case of different transition metal species and/or at high temperatures.
-Note that the structures with random anion configurations have, in average, a larger energy by around 2 eV than structure A as shown in Fig.~2(a) in the main text.
+First, the configuration entropy for fully random anion configuration is given by $S_{\mathrm{conf}} = -k_B \sum_i x_i \ln x_i$ per single anion site, where $x_i$ is the fraction of the anion $i$, i.e., $x_i=2/3$ for oxygen and $1/3$ for hydrogen in our case.
+Thus, an energetic gain $-TS_{\mathrm{conf}}$ for fully random distribution compared with structure A with perfect anion ordering is $-390$ meV for the $2\times 2\times 2$ supercell at $T=300$ K, which is much smaller than $\Delta$ in Fig.~\ref{fig:2}(a) (1.13 eV).
+Note that the structures with random anion configurations have, in average, a larger energy by around 2 eV than structure A as shown in Fig.~\ref{fig:2}(a).